dpavansekhar/dpavansekhar/README.md

 ### Sentiment Analysis on Social Media Data
 Created a machine learning model in Python to analyze sentiments from social media comments/tweets.

+### Thyroid Disease Prediction
+The Thyroid Disease Prediction project utilizes machine learning algorithms to accurately predict thyroid conditions based on patient data, aiding in early diagnosis and effective disease management.

+### Covid-19 Prediction
+Developed a machine learning model to predict COVID-19 infection status based on audio signals, enabling early and accurate diagnosis from cough and breath sounds.

 ## Extracurricular Activities

 - **Editor at Newsletter Committee (Jan 2024 – Present)**